github/docs/content/developers/overview/github-developer-program.md

 Membership is open to individual developers and companies who have:

 * An integration in production or development using the GitHub API.
-* An email address where GitHub users can contact you for support.
+* An email address where GitHub users can contact you for support